Unleash/unleash-client-symfony/README.md

 And that's it, due to implementing the interface (by extending the abstract class) your class is automatically registered as a strategy handler and the `Unleash` service can handle it.

+If you want to make use of one of the default strategies, you can, all of them support autowiring.

 ## Disabling built-in strategies

 If for some reason you want to disable any of the built-in strategies, you can do so in config.